 Best Quality Cast Iron Cookware

 Antique and modern smooth are the best in quality, however, antique wins out in my opinion because they will be much more affordable.

 If you want to invest your money in something that will last for generations, then go ahead and spend the money on Modern Smooth.

 Yard sales are my top pick because, many times you can find true antique cast iron that’s in great condition (or that just needs a little TLC) for a great price.

 Likewise, estate sales can be a great place to start looking for your collection.

 Thrift stores are my second choice because the prices will likely still be very reasonable.
 You may need to give the pots and pans a little TLC, but it never hurts to take a look in the kitchen section each time you pass by.

-If you’re wanting to buy a gift for someone that will last generations, then I’d recommend investing your money in a Modern Smooth set.
+If you want to buy a gift for someone that will last generations, then I’d recommend investing your money in a Modern Smooth set.

-This is also a smart choice if you want to buy cast iron cookware for yourself that you’ll be able to pass down to your grandkids one day.
+This is also a smart choice if you want to buy cast iron cookware for yourself that you can pass down to your grandkids one day.

-Flip the pan over and look at the bottom, is there a skinny ring that runs around the perimeter of the pan?
+- Ring or No Ring? – Flip the pan over and look at the bottom.
+Is there a skinny ring that runs around the perimeter of the pan?
 This isn’t a deal-breaker if you’re cooking on a gas/propane stove.
 However, if you’re cooking on a flattop, then you’ll need to make sure it’s a flat bottomed pan without that ring.